Stay in touch

 Check the MDMDiagHTMLReport.html to see all settings and enforced settings applied to the device.

-OOBE log collection is very usefull, but it requires the physical access to the device.
+OOBE log collection is very useful, but it requires the physical access to the device.

 You can access local diagnostic tools, logs, and USB sticks with third-party tools like Fiddler from this location.